BSc (Hons) Professional Policing

 - Have the necessary legal knowledge and key transferable skills to meet the operational requirements of the police service on completion of the course.

-- Study a degree that is part of a subject area ranked 1st in the UK for Student Satisfaction in the Complete University Guide, 2025.
+*This course is part of a subject area ranked 1st in the UK for Student Satisfaction in the Complete University Guide, 2025.

-Policingat WGU
+Policingat WU

 Watch to hear from students on our BSc (Hons) Professional Policing